SaintNick1214/Project-Cortex/Documentation/01-getting-started/04-core-concepts.md

 ### What are User Profiles?

-**User profiles** store information about users across all agents and conversations.
+**User profiles** store information about users across all memory spaces and conversations.

 ```typescript
 interface UserProfile {